rbisdorff/Digraph3/docSphinx/tutorial.rst

       determinateness (%) : 61.25
       - most credible action(s) = { 'I-FHK': 0.75, }

 The *Graduate Interpreter* studies in Köln remain indeed a 90%-confident *Condorcet* winner (Line 2).
-Hence, the same study program also remains our 90%-confident most credible best choice recommendation supported by a continual 18/24 (87.5%) majority of the global criteria significance (see Lines 9 and 15).
+Hence, the same study program also remains our 90%-confident most credible best choice supported by a continual 18/24 (87.5%) majority of the global criteria significance (see Lines 9 and 15).

 When previously comparing the two best-ranked study programs (see :numref:`pairwiseComparison`), we have observed that *I-FHK* actually positively outranks *I-USB* on all four decision objectives.
 When admitting equi-significant criteria significances per objective, this outranking situation is hence valid independently of the importance weights Alice may allocate to each of her decision objectives.